rosschapman/internetross/blog.md

 > Limit the number of people an individual needs to talk to in order to do their job to a constant factor.

-I'm not sure I would have believed this type of thing would happen before I joined a larger company with an engineering group spread across geos; teams flung across the ownership matrix by the high winds of market shift. _This investor and wall street casino shit is real._ Team pet names: stunted protologisms.
+I'm not sure I would have believed this type of thing would happen before I joined a larger company with an engineering group spread across geos; teams flung across the ownership matrix by the high winds of market shift. _This investor and wall street casino shit drives tough team decisions._ Lol team pet names: stunted protologisms.
 Like, what happened to the Squirrel team?
 Oh, they are the _Crib Gto Pomp_ team now.
 Well, at least we are consistently circumlocutory at naming teams.

 But lo and behold, such an example like the above cost calculation _exists_.
 I saw something like it in our JavaScript code.
 Then I asked the folks who work on backend if the frontend really needed to be doing this work.
 We shouldn't.
-And, we literally shouldn't because the computation for this existed in our backend service already.
-It was like a Python developer and a JS developer were completing the same code challenge.
+We literally shouldn't because the computation for this existed in our backend service already.
+This is one reason we can't have nice things.

 So I've been thinking a lot about an approach to code, a kind of mental shim, to mitigate the coherence costs across the stack.
 Even with a fluctuating number of devs with knowledge about the code.
 Maybe we should just call this predicament _patchy_; patchy coding.
 Here's what I've got so far with a cute story and _real life_ examples: